NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/02-understanding-aws-core-services/Understanding AWS Core Services.md

 ## Amazon S3 Overview

-- Files stored as objects in “buckets”
+- Files stored as objects in "buckets"
 - Provides different storage classes per use case
 - Data can be stored across multiple availability zones
 - Enables URL access for files